Afterward or Afterwards: Meaning and Examples

 Small spelling choices like this can affect clarity and reader trust.
 By matching your spelling to your audience, you show attention to detail and strong language awareness

-Now that you understand the difference between afterward or afterwards, you can confidently choose the right one every time without second-guessing.
+Now that you understand the difference between afterward or afterwards, you can confidently choose the right one every time without second guessing.

 Related posts!